Magnetic elastomers as specific soft actuators -- predicting particular modes of deformation from selected configurations of magnetizable inclusions: Specific discrete arrangements of particulate inclusions and overall mechanical response

 Next, we address planar circular configurations of chains, with $r_{config}$ denoting the radius of each circular arrangement.
 Each circle in the central plane of the elastic sphere is centered at the center of the sphere.
 Chain-like aggregates are again built starting from this central plane as described in Sec.~\ref{subsec:chains}.
 As in Sec.~\ref{subsubsec:star}, a vertical shift between neighboring chains on the circle is then imposed as a further step.
 The procedure of filling the sphere is pursued in a way to in the end obtain that number of chains corresponding to the maximum number allowed under the constraints introduced before.
 Resulting configurations are visualized in Fig.~\ref{fig:circle_configs}.

 The induced overall deformations of the sphere when magnetizing these configurations are visualized in Fig.~\ref{fig:circle_results}, in analogy to Fig.~\ref{fig:star_results}.
-The results are similar to the results in Fig.~\ref{fig:star_results}.
+The results are similar to the results in Fig.~\ref{fig:star_results} and Fig.~\ref{fig:star_results2}.
 Again, we find $ u^{\bot}_{00} < 0$ and $ u^{\theta}_{10} > 0$, except for auxetic materials ($\nu = -0.5$) and $r_{config}=0.42 R$ where we find $ u^{\theta}_{10} < 0$, see Fig.~\ref{fig:circle_results}(b) in the first column.
 Here, we note that the number of inclusions $N$ is not increasing monotonically with $r_{config}$, therefore, we cannot expect a monotonic increase in the magnitudes of the deformational modes.
 The behavior of the mode $ u^{\bot}_{20} $ is even changing sign with increasing $r_{config}$.
 For low $r_{config}$, the behavior is as expected for individual chain-like aggregates, and we find contractions along the magnetization direction, i.e.\ $ u^{\bot}_{20} < 0$.
 For larger $r_{config}$, the chains get shorter as the available space in the magnetization direction inside the elastic sphere decreases.
 Thus, repulsive interactions perpendicular to the magnetization direction between inclusions part of different chains become more relevant.
-A similar change in sign can also be observed in the mode $ u^{\theta}_{30} $ for $ \nu \leq 0 $, here from positive to negative sign.
+A similar change in sign can partly be observed in the mode $ u^{\theta}_{10} $ for $ \nu = -0.5 $ and in the mode $ u^{\theta}_{30} $ for $ \nu \leq 0 $.